 Between the hundreds of miles of hiking trails; power boating, kayaking, and canoeing on Lake Ross; bouldering and sport climbing in Skagit Gorge; mountain biking in Methow Valley; and road biking on North Cascades Highway, squeezing in everything you want to do will be the biggest challenge here.

-Detour up to Fairhaven and visit their farmers market.
+Detour to Fairhaven, which is a small town within Bellingham, and visit their market.
 It was one of our all time favorite small towns and all the food in the area is great.

 Campground: Deception Pass State Parks or Washington City Park in Anacortes

-Drive to Anacortes to take the ferry to the San Juan islands.
+Drive just west of Anacortes to Washington Park where you can take the ferry to the San Juan islands.
 Public transportation is very easy on the islands so you can just leave your car on the Mainland.

-I’d recommend adding a night in Washington City Park to your itinerary before heading south to Deception Pass.
-This campground is a very easy base camp to leave your vehicle so you can go explore the San Juan Islands for a day.
+If you have time, stay an extra night at the nice campground at Washington Park, on the west end of Fidalgo Island.
+I’d recommend adding a night here to your itinerary before heading south to Deception Pass.
+The campground works as easy base camp to leave your vehicle so you can go explore the San Juan Islands for a entire day.
 The campground also has a great 2-mile biking/running trail through forested hills and sits next to a beautiful beach full of driftwood and views of the San Juan Islands.

 Deception Pass is a wonderful area of driftwood beaches and hiking trails.